Can I teleport from Second Life to an OpenSim world, or from an OpenSim world to Second Life?

 Does hypergrid pose a security threat to my grid?

-Does hypergrid pose a security threat to my inventory?
+Does hypergrid pose a security threat to content?

-Theoretically, any region owner — hypergrid-enabled or not — can give themselves “god” status and take any content you put down on their region.
+Say, you teleport to some shady grid.
+Theoretically, the grid owner can steal stuff in your inventory.
+In fact, any region owner — hypergrid-enabled or not — can give themselves “god” status and change the permissions on any content you put down on their region.
 In addition, it may also be possible for a region owner to listen in to conversations between your browser and your inventory storage.
 They can then copy inventory, delete inventory items, or add spam items to your inventory.
 There have been no reported instances of this happening, and if it did, grid managers would likely take the offending region down immediately.

-I have a little minigrid on my home computer.
+I have a little OpenSim grid on my home computer.
 Can I hypergrid to other grids?